-NW200-BI, Biology and Society: This course will examine current societal issues with biological connections, the role scientists and others play toward helping us understand these issues, and the underlying biological concepts for each topic.
+- NW200-BI, Biology and Society: This course will examine current societal issues with biological connections, the role scientists and others play toward helping us understand these issues, and the underlying biological concepts for each topic.
 Course includes lecture and laboratory components.
-A course for non-science majors only.
-(U)(5) Annually, term varies.

-NW201-BI, Environmental Biology:

-Application of scientific principles to understanding and managing the environment.
+A course for nonscience majors only.
+(U)(5) Annually, term varies - NW201-BI, Environmental Biology: Application of scientific principles to understanding and managing the environment.
 Emphasizes the human relationship with the environment and possible solutions to environmental problems.
 Lecture and laboratory.
 A course for non-science majors.
-(U)(5)Occasionally.

-NW202-BI, The World of Plants: Introduction to Plant Biology.
+(U)(5) Occasionally - NW202-BI, The World of Plants: Introduction to plant biology.
 How the anatomy and physiology of diverse plants help them to survive, reproduce, and benefit humans and ecosystems.
 Lecture and laboratory.
 A course for non-science majors.
-(U)(5) Annually, term varies.

-NW203-BI, Genetics and Evolution: A study of the significant concepts in molecular, organismal, and population genetics and the theory of evolution.
+(U)(5) Annually, term varies - NW203-BI, Genetics and Evolution: A study of the significant concepts in molecular, organismal, and population genetics and the theory of evolution.
 All topics will be taught within their historical and contemporary contexts.
 Lecture and laboratory.
 A course for non-science majors.
-(U)(5) Annually, term varies.

-NW204-BI, Survey of Biology: A survey of the major concepts in the biological sciences.
+(U)(5) Annually, term varies - NW204-BI, Survey of Biology: A survey of the major concepts in the biological sciences.
 Lecture and laboratory.
 A course for non-science majors.
-(U)(5) Occasionally.

-NW205-BI, Urban Ecology-Exploring and Enhancing the Urban Environment of Indianapolis: The majority of the world's population now lives in urban areas, but environmental scientists have only begun to explore the ecology in and of cities recently.
+(U)(5) Occasionally - NW205-BI, Urban Ecology: Exploring and Enhancing the Urban Environment of Indianapolis: The majority of the world's population now lives in urban areas, but only recently have environmental scientists begun to explore the ecology in and of cities.
 This course uses the city of Indianapolis as a case study to understand the effect that cities have on the environment, the processes that take place in the urban ecosystem, and the opportunities cities hold for ecological restoration.
 Lecture and laboratory.
 A course for non-science majors.
-(U) (5) Annually, term varies.

-NW206-BI, Life, Death, and Immortality: How the HeLa Monster Did and Didn't Change the World: A patient on a 1951 "colored" ward unknowingly contributed to science, changing medicine forever.
-Exploring the underlying biology/genetics through lecture and laboratories, we'll also review the ethical. socioeconomic, racial, and gender issues related to these HeLa cells, including a community outreach project that may be used to satisfy the ICR.
-(U)(5) Occasionally.

-NW207-BI, Ecology and the Natural Environment: This course will explore the foundational ecological principles that govern the interactions between species and the abiotic and biotic world and, in turn, determine patterns of distribution and abundance.
+(U)(5) Annually, term varies - NW206-BI, Life, Death, and Immortality: How the HeLa Monster Did and Didn't Change the World: A patient on a 1951 "colored" ward unknowingly contributed to science, changing medicine forever.
+Exploring the underlying biology/genetics through lecture and laboratories, we'll also review the ethical, socioeconomic, racial, and gender issues related to these HeLa cells.
+(U)(5) Occasionally - NW207-BI, Ecology and the Natural Environment: This course will explore the foundational ecological principles that govern the interactions between species and the abiotic and biotic world and, in turn, determine patterns of distribution and abundance.
 Fundamental concepts of ecology at the population, community, and ecosystem levels will be emphasized.
-(U)(5) Spring.

-NW261-BI-I, Food: Pasture, Table, Body, and Mind: This course about food will encourage society to consider how food connects to both society and to science and how society and science connect to one another.
-By using a framework of pasture, table, body, and mind, we will explore the ecological relationship between a healthy environment and growing healthy food, the factors that influence our food choices, the constituents of food and how they contribute to our physical well-being, and the ways in which society and culture influence our eating habits.
-A course for non-science majors.
-(U)(5) Occasionally.
+(U)(5) Annually, term vaires - NW261-BI-I, Food: Pasture, Table, Body, and Mind: This course about food will encourage students to consider how food connects to both society and to science and how society and science connect to one another.
+By using a framework of pasture, table, body, and mind, we will explore the ecological relationship

-^{} Indicates organism-based courses, one of which must be taken as an elective for credit toward major.
+^{} Indicates organism-based courses, one of which must be taken as an elective for credit toward the major.